oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

         }
     }) }} ></div>

-That is what the macro **syncContentTags** does if you see in its source code in the *Oro/Bundle/SyncBundle/Resources/views/Include/contentTags.html.twig* file.
-In other words, the shortest code to add content to the Content Manager tracking registry is
+That is what the macro **syncContentTags** does if you see it in its source code in the *Oro/Bundle/SyncBundle/Resources/views/Include/contentTags.html.twig* file.
+In other words, the shortest code to add content to the Content Manager tracking registry is:

 .. code-block:: twig